pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_5H_processing_bulkRNAseq_WT_XIST-iKD/README.md

 ## Usage

 Allelic analysis of Bulk RNAseq data was carried out as follow:
-Raw data were placed in a `fastq/raw/` subfolder and processed using the provided snakemake workflows scripts gathered in a `script/` subfolder.
+Raw data were placed in a `fastq/raw/` folder and processed using the provided snakemake workflows scripts gathered in a `script/` folder.

 All softwares required for the analysis are shared as a conda environment `.yml` file.